desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

   - The Parental Agent receives a new or updated NS record set for a Child;

+  - The Parental Agent receives a notification indicating that the Child wishes to have its CDS/CDNSKEY RRset processed;

   - The Parental Agent encounters a Signaling Record during a proactive, opportunistic scan (e.g. daily queries of Signaling Records for some or all of its delegations);